eamonnmurphy/CMEECourseWork/week3/README.md

 ## Week Three

 This subdirectory contains work completed for week 3 of the CMEE MSc Course, Biological Computing in R. Topics include data wrangling and visualisation, vectorisation, debugging and R basics.
 More detailed usage instructions are available in the main repository README.
 Language and package versions are listed below, where available.

+This subdirectory differs slightly from the normal structure, in that there is also a writeup directory.
+This contains pdf documents for the correlation analysis on the temperature data for Florida, for both the individual analysis and the groupwork autocorrelation analysis.
+Source code LaTeX files are available in the code directory.
 ***
 ### Languages and Packages
 #### Languages